Vincent Bach: Vincent Bach, American

 Upon his arrival with a Besson cornet, he wrote to Karl Muck, conductor of the Boston Symphony, who had him audition for an associate who, despite the audition being on cornet, immediately hired him and sent him to Boston.
 Through fellow Boston trumpeter Gustav Heim Bach was introduced to the Frank Holton Company and began playing a 1914 Low-Pitch-Only New Holton Trumpet, with which he was photographed for BSO publicity.
 A year later, he was performing as principal trumpet with the Metropolitan Opera.
-During his first 3 years in the US, Bach pursued many musical ventures including composing solos, recording on the Edison label, writing a short pamphlet version of his later '’The Art of Trumpet Playing'’ and endorsing Holton instruments.
+During his first 3 years in the US, Bach pursued many musical ventures including composing solos, recording on the Edison label, writing a short pamphlet version of his later The Art of Trumpet Playing and endorsing Holton instruments.
+His vaudeville touring included July 1915 performances in San Francisco and Los Angeles.

 While touring in Pittsburgh, Bach's mouthpiece was destroyed by a repairman's attempts to rework it.
 On his return to New York, Bach began experimenting with brass mouthpieces.
 Bach also realized the need for a higher quality instruments when he served as bandmaster of the 306th Field Artillery band as a result of finding himself inducted once again, this time in the American military during World War 1.

+He was married on 29 April 1925 to Esther Staab in New York City.

 The last time Vincent Bach took a job as a performer was during 1926, one year after attaining his US citizenship when he accepted one more orchestral position for only a matter of months.
 His only other public performances were as a soloist on the radio and records between 1927 and 1929 promoting his instruments.

+As of April 1927 he was first-chair of the six trumpets in the orchestra at the Roxy Theater in New York, while continuing his manufacturing business.